-For all Stop Orders, the Trigger Price can be specified as either the Last Price, Mark Price or the underling Index Price.
+For all Stop Orders, the Trigger Price can be specified as either the Last Price, Mark Price or the underlying Index Price.

-Stop Orders will show up in the Stops Tab, and will show you the Stop Price, Triggering Price and Status.
+Stop Orders can be selected in the Dropdown list, by clicking on the three vertical dots, and will show you the Stop Price, Triggering Price and Status.
 There are three distinct Status events that are shown during the execution of a Stop Order:

 This section will introduce users to various order functions they can use on top of the existing order types above.

 A Hidden Order is a Limit Order that is not visible on the public orderbook.
-Users can access it via the Limit Order or Stop Limit Order selection via checking the “Hidden” box.
+Users can access it via the Limit Order, Stop Limit Order or Take Profit Limit Order selection via checking the “Hidden” box.
 Traders use this order type when they don’t want to inform the market of their trading intentions.

 Hidden Box Checked

-Quantity = 10 Contract Limit Price = $100 Hidden Box = Checked Direction = Buy
+Quantity = 10 Contracts Limit Price = 100 Hidden Box = Checked Direction = Buy

 An Iceberg Order is a Hidden Order where a part of the order is displayed on the public orderbook.
-Since savvy traders are able to identify Hidden Orders, some traders prefer to use this order type in an attempt to be indistinguishable from traders continously refilling their order.
-You can access this order type by selecting either the Limit or Stop Limit Order and then checking the “Hidden” box and inputting a quantity to display.
+Since savvy traders are able to identify Hidden Orders, some traders prefer to use this order type in an attempt to be indistinguishable from traders continuously refilling their order.
+You can access this order type by selecting either the Limit Order, Stop Limit Order or Take Profit Limit Order and then checking the “Hidden” box and inputting a quantity to display.

 Hidden Box Checked,

-A buy Limit Order for 10 contracts with a Limit Price of $100 will be submitted to the market.
-Only a bid for 1 contract will be visiable to other traders.
-If someone submits a sell Order for 3 contracts at $100 then 3 contracts will be executed from this order.
-After that, another bid for 1 contract will appear at $100 to other traders.
+A buy Limit Order for 10 contracts with a Limit Price of 100 will be submitted to the market.
+Only a bid for 1 contract will be visible to other traders.
+If someone submits a sell Order for 3 contracts at 100 then 3 contracts will be executed from this order.
+After that, another bid for 1 contract will appear at 100 to other traders.
 As such, there will now be 7 contracts left remaining, with 1 only visible.

 Post-Only Box Checked

-If the Post-Only box was not checked in this example, then this order would execute in the market against the Best Ask of $101 and the order would pay the Taker fee.
-Given the Post-Only box is checked, this order will not execute and be cancelled.
-Only if the Best Ask was higher than $102 will this order be placed in the market.
+If the “Post-Only” box was not checked in this example, then this order would execute in the market against the Best Ask of 101 and the order would pay the Taker fee.
+Given the “Post-Only” box is checked, this order will not execute and will be cancelled.
+Only if the Best Ask was higher than 102 will this order be placed in the market.

-Close On Trigger is an additional order type specification that can be added to most of the above stop orders.
+Close On Trigger is an additional order type specification that can be added to most of the above Stop and Take Profit Order types.
 It can be utilised by checking the “Close On Trigger” box.
-If executed it will cancel any other existing standing orders you may have in that particular contract.
-If this order adds to an existing position then it will not execute, the purpose is to reduce the current position size.
+It is considered a high-priority order and if enough margin is not present to execute, it will attempt to cancel other open orders in the same symbol.
+This order may only be used to reduce a position and will automatically cancel if it would increase it.
 Traders use this order type in case of market reversals.